Alberto Magliozzi: Biography

-In addition to reports that have appeared in Playboy and Penthouse, Magliozzi's reports have appeared in several other fashion and glamor magazines such as Marie Claire, TU Style of Mondadori, Maxim, and Boss Magazine.
+In addition to reports that have appeared in Playboy and Penthouse, Magliozzi's reports have appeared in several other fashion and glamour magazines such as Marie Claire, TU Style of Mondadori, Maxim, and Boss Magazine.

-Glamor as a social pretext
+Glamour as a social pretext

-The glamor conceived by Magliozzi has always been soft.
+The glamour conceived by Magliozzi has always been soft.
 According to him, the photos of him can be defined as "mischievous", "sexy", often "provocative", but never "hard".
 Faces and female bodies also for works apparently irreconcilable with his photographic themes, even temporary living "installations", in disparate "natural" locations, but almost never preconstructed and artificial.